Aquademics: The Southeastern Michigan Competitive Swimming Culture and Community

 Several southeastern Michigan water sport coaches are highly regarded, and swimmers come from across the nation and around the world to train and compete on the region's college teams.

-Aquademics depended on the good will and generous support of this talent and resource-rich, experienced and close-knit swimming culture and community.
+Aquademics depended on the goodwill and generous support of this talent and resource-rich, experienced and close-knit swimming culture and community.

-Learning from History
+Learning from history

 Equally important, Aquademics learned from the enterprise of pioneers in African American swimming history who had established swimming programs in Detroit.

 Knowledge about African Americans and their place in swimming history has been burdened by racism and obstructed by persistent and inaccurate stereotypes.
 Water sports in America and the architecture of both private and public swimming pools represented a landscape set up for racial inequality and segregation.
 During the New Deal in the 1930s, the construction of public pools expanded reasons and some opportunities for all ethnic and racial groups to learn how to swim.
-Nevertheless, Blacks were prohibited from "Whites only" facilities.
+Nevertheless, African Americans were prohibited from "Whites only" facilities.

 As a result, several communities with large numbers of African American citizens supported their own water sport recreation centers.
 One of the most visible in southeastern Michigan was the Lucy Thurman YWCA.
 The accomplishments of those who participated in the Lucy Thurman YWCA swimming programs in the first half of the 20th century are especially noteworthy.

 By the 1990s, when Aquademics swimmers jumped into the pool, the most pernicious structures of discrimination faced by Blacks in water sports had been dismantled.
 Evidence of these changes was affirmed by the fast times clocked by an upcoming generation of accomplished African American swimmers, trained under the farsighted leadership of Jim Ellis, head coach of the Philadelphia Department of Recreation, known in swimming circles as PDR.
 Further, a number of metropolitan swim teams with a majority of African American swimmers were expanding their reach into urban communities and sending their record-breaking and qualifying time swimmers to state, national and international events.
 Among them were teams from Atlanta, Detroit, Baltimore, St. Louis, Washington, DC.